maschmi/maschmi.github.io/_posts/2024-04-07-seccardgame.md

 ![First draft](../assets/seccardgame/first-draft.jpg)

-In the picture above you can see the first idea we came up during lunch on the last day of the conference.
+In the picture above, you can see the first idea we came up during lunch on the last day of the conference.
 The idea was and is to create a game in which we all can share our security oopsies, while keeping it fun.
 We wanted a game in which we learn from each other and maybe even create some empathy for different roles in a project.
 And we also wanted to create a game were you, as a group, need to defeat the